 Common module: Literary Worlds with one elective option.
-The study of at least three texts must be selected from a prescribed text list for the module study including at least two extended print texts.
+The study of at least three texts must be mon module: Literary Worlds with one elective option.
+The study of at least three texts must be ed from a prescribed text list for the module study including at least two extended print texts.
 Students are required to study at least two related texts.
-The study of at least three texts must be selected from a prescribed text list for the module study including at least two extended print texts.
+The study of at least three texts must be lected from a prescribed text list for the module study including at least two extended print texts.

-Extension 2 (HSC)
+EXTENSION 2 (HSC)